nchrist5/IronForgedBotJS/README.md

 # IronLandBotJS
 JS Code for Iron Land Bot 3.0
-  - Written Mythologies and Noodlebonk
+  - Written Mythologies and ChatGPT
-  - Revised by Mythologies into current version (3.0)
+  - Revised into semi-readable code and not complete spaghetti by Noodlebonk

 Requires .env file containing: